fcarp10/nsp4j-api/README.md

 ### Parameters file

-This file describes the parameters for the optimization model, for example:
+Parameters for the optimization model:

 ```
 # optimization parameters